Scripture Reference: 2 Samuel chapters 11- 12

 Way to Introduce the Story:

-But Uriah was a good man.
-He went straight to King David and told him all about the battles.
-He was so worried about all of the soldiers that he had left in battle that he did not even go to see Bathsheba.
+So King David sent word for Uriah to come home.
+But Uriah was a good soldier and he was very worried about the other men he left behind.
+Uriah did not even go home to see his wife, Bathsheba.
 Uriah thought it would not be fair if he got to see his wife but none of the other soldiers got to see their wives.
 David even tried to trick Uriah into going to see Bathsheba.
-He got him drunk, but still Uriah would not go and see Bathsheba.
+He got him drunk, but still, Uriah would not go and see Bathsheba.

-Finally, David did another terrible thing.
+That plan did not work so David did another terrible thing.
 He wrote a letter to his army general.
-He told the general to order Uriah to fight in a battle.
-When the fighting go really tough, the general should tell all of the other soldiers to step back and stop helping Uriah fight.
+He told the general to order Uriah to fight in the next battle.
+When the fighting got really tough, the general should tell all of the other soldiers to step back and stop helping Uriah fight.
 The general did just as David asked and Uriah was killed in the battle.

 Nathan was a prophet of the Lord.
 He followed God and he taught others how to be good.
 God told Nathan to go and see King David.
 The Lord wanted Nathan to tell the king that what he was doing was wrong.
 Sometimes other people have to help us notice when we are not doing what we should.